On the Consistency of Graph-based Bayesian Learning and the Scalability of Sampling Algorithms: Main Results

 \subsection{Uniform Spectral Gaps for Graph-pCN Algorithms}

-The aim of this subsection is to establish that, in a precise and rigorous sense, the graph-pCN method in Algorithm \ref{pCN-RRW. } is insensitive to the increase of the number $n$ of input data provided that the number $p$ of labeled data is fixed and a continuum limit exists.
+The aim of this subsection is to establish how, in a precise and rigorous sense, the graph-pCN method in Algorithm \ref{pCN-RRW. } is insensitive to the increase of the number $n$ of input data provided that the number $p$ of labeled data is fixed and that a continuum limit exists.
 This behavior contrasts dramatically with other sampling methodologies such as the random walk sampler.
 One could characterize the robustness of MCMC algorithms in terms of uniform spectral gaps.

 We start by defining the spectral gap for a single Markov chain with state space an arbitrary separable Hilbert space $\mathcal{H}$.
-We consider two notions of spectral gap, one with respect to a Wasserstein distance with respect to some distance like function $\tilde{d}$ and one in terms of $L^2$.
+We consider two notions of spectral gap, one using Wasserstein distance with respect to some distance like function $\tilde{d},$ and the other one in terms of $L^2$.
+For the purposes of this paper the Wasserstein spectral gap can be thought as an intermediate step which is ``easier" to prove directly following the ideas introduced in \cite{hairer2014spectral}, while the $L^2$ gap is a consequence whose implications are meaningful for our problem.
+We start with the two definitions.

 \begin{definition}[Wasserstein spectral gaps] Let $P$ be the transition kernel for a discrete time Markov chain with state space $\mathcal{H}$.
 Let $\tilde{d}: \H \times \H \rightarrow [0,1]$ be a distance like function (i.e. a symmetric, lower-semicontinuous function satisfying $\tilde{d}(u,v)=0$ if and only if $u=v$).
 Without the loss of generality we also denote by $\tilde{d}$ the Wasserstein distance (1-OT distance) on $\mathcal{P}(\H)$ induced by $\tilde{d}$ (see \eqref{Wass}).
-Then $P$ has spectral gap if there exists positive constants $C, \lambda$ such that
+We say that $P$ has spectral gap if there exist positive constants $C, \lambda$ such that

 In the above $\mathcal{P}(\H)$ stands for the set of Borel probability measures on $\H$. \end{definition}

 \begin{definition}[$L^2$-spectral gaps] Let $P$ be the transition kernel for a discrete time Markov chain with state space $\mathcal{H}$ and suppose that $\mu$ is invariant under $P$. $P$ is said to have $L^2_\mu$-spectral gap $1- \exp(-\lambda) $ (for $\lambda >0$) if for every $f \in L^2(\H; \mu)$ we have